paolomonella/ursus/documentation.md

 2. Its morphological cathegories according to the [Alpheios] morphological parser (case, number, gender, tense, diatesis etc.);

 3. A standardized contemporary spelling of the inflected form, represented by a sequence of Unicode characters (this part is needed to identify univocally cases such as the genitive plural of Latin deus, -i (god), that can be either deum or deorum).

+[*Note*: the tagset of the Index Thomisticus parameter file that I am currently using with TreeTagger yields some information on the "Formal-Variation", such as "I variation of wordform", "II variation of wordform" etc., and on the "Graphical-Variation", such as "Baseform", "Graphical variations of 1" etc.  I think that this is meant to account for the difference between the two forms of genitive plural of 'deus, -i', i.e. 'deum' or 'deorum'.
+In this case, #3 above would not be necessary]

 ## Ideally: